In big states, tiny counties, Trump attacking voting rules

 “To know the rules of the game you’re going to play under, it’s different than trying to work the refs,” Hasen said.
 “All of this conduct is so beyond the pale — it’s hard to put in context because there’s been nothing like it in modern American campaigns.”

-AP reporter Marc Levy in Harrisburg, Pennsylvania, contributed.
+Associated Press writer Marc Levy in Harrisburg, Pa., contributed to this report.

-Note: This story has been corrected t show that litigation over Pennsylvania’s poll watcher law was in federal court, not U.S. Supreme Court.